aaronriggs/chattanooga_opendata_accidents/README.md

 Welcome!

+Example website that is generated for a quick overview of the project can be found at folium_from_db_v9.html

-Unfortunately, due to the 25mb file size constraints, work is need on your part to make this project functional.
+Unfortunately, due to the 25mb file size constraints, work is need on your part to make this project functional if you would like to see a wider date range.

-This contains accident data acquired from the public Chattanooga Open Data website.
-Accidents occurred between 2018 and 2025.
+This project contains accident data acquired from the public Chattanooga Open Data website.
+Accidents shown occurred between 2018 and 2025.
+This list may not be all inclusive and I have no way to verify data authenticity as I am not a Chattanooga City Employee nor did I collect this data.

 The CSV provided must be converted to a sqlite database file using csv2db.py, with the generated file named "VEHICLE_INCIDENTS_CORRECTED" when prompted, THEN run with folium_from_db_v8_optimizing.py to generate the folium map showing accidents by type.